 You walk along a path inside the habitat as ring-tailed lemurs hang around in the trees or walk with you.

 Only visitors over five years of age are allowed.

 The 20-minute Frequent Flyers Bird Show at San Diego Safari Park is scheduled twice daily – at 12 noon and 2 pm.

-The exciting show is perfect for a quick break mid-way through your exploration of the park.
+The exciting show is perfect for a quick break mid-way through exploring the park.

-Visitors get to see exotic birds like owls, parrots, and large vultures flying just inches above your head.
+Visitors see exotic birds like owls, parrots, and large vultures flying just inches above your head.

 The Training Talk happens in the amphitheater between Gorilla Forest and African Woods.

 It is an opportunity to get a closer look at free-flight bird training as the birds prepare for the famous Frequent Flyers show.

 Most people ignore this show, which means you can get the front seat row.

 San Diego Zoo Safari Park’s Cheetah Run is held once a day, at 3.30 pm.